18F/handbook/_pages/welcome-to-18f/classes/benefits.md

 ## Paychecks

 We are paid biweekly.
 You’ll receive your first paycheck about three weeks after your start date.
-This is because every 18F employee starts work at the beginning of a pay period.
+This is because every TTS employee starts work at the beginning of a pay period.
 It takes a week after the end of a pay period for a direct deposit to be made.
 See the [GSA Payroll Calendar](http://www.gsa.gov/portal/content/102507) to determine future pay cycles.

 Please direct questions to the [payroll help desk](http://www.gsa.gov/portal/staffDirectory/generic/105468): **1-844-303-6515** &mdash; or [email them](mailto:kc-payroll.finance@gsa.gov).